eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

   junction visualization option *Show link tls index*.

 ### Check connected components
 Since version 1.4 you can show all network components that are reachable from a particular lane by right-clicking on a lane and then using the 'select reachable' menu option.
 A new menu opens where you have to select the vehicle class to check.
-After chosing a vehicle class, all reachable lanes will be added to the lane selection and the edge coloring mode will be set to 'color by selection'.
+After choosing a vehicle class, all reachable lanes will be added to the lane selection and the edge coloring mode will be set to 'color by selection'.
 Consequently, all reachable lanes will be colored blue and all unreachable lanes will be gray.

 # Changing the appearance/visualisation of the simulation